 3. Make an appointment with yourself for your spring cleaning day.
 Make sure to turn off your phone and TV when your spring cleaning day arrives.
 Put on your favorite music.
 Wear comfortable clothes.
 Don’t allow yourself to be distracted.

-4. I usually start to whatever is at my right when I enter the space I am going to organize.
+4. I usually start to do whatever is at my right when I enter the space I am going to organize.
 Sometimes it’s difficult for people to begin spring cleaning.
 It can seem overwhelming.
-This is why I use the rule of work on what is immediately to my right.
+This is why I use the rule of working on what is immediate to my right.